egead/BounPhysResources/README.md

 # BOUN Physics Resources
-This repository is a collection of useful resources such avc s:
+This repository is a collection of useful resources such as:
  - Recommended material for studying (or self-studying) physics topics.
  - Lecture notes, PS solutions, recommended textbooks, advice etc.. for PHYS courses a given in Bogazici University.
  - Other stuff...
 (Link dumps etc.)